Skip to main content

 Thinking Deeper 6.6.19.
 Why does the Method of Joints work on trusses but not on Frames or Machines?

 We can solve trusses using the methods of joints and method of sections because all members of a simple truss are two-force bodies.
-Cutting a truss member exposes an internal force which has an unknown scalar magnitude, but a known line of action.
-The force acts along the axis of the member, and causes no bending if the member is straight.
+Cutting a truss member exposes an internal force that has an unknown scalar magnitude, but a known line of action.
+The force acts along the axis of the member and causes no bending if the member is straight.
 Cutting a truss member exposes one unknown.

 Frames and machines are made of multi-force members and cutting these, in general, exposes: